IBM/containerization-for-sap-s4hana/README.md

   $ tools/nfs-hdb-copy
   ```

-  to create a snapshot copy of the `data` and `log` directories of
+  to create a snapshot copy of the `data/` and `log/` directories of
   your database on the NFS server.
-Dependent on the size of your
+Dependent on the size of the
   database this may take quite some time.

-- The copy is performed via an SSH connection between your NFS server
+- The copy is performed via an SSH connection between the NFS server
-  and the host on which the `data` and `log` directories of your
+  and the host on which the `data/` and `log/` directories of your
   reference database reside.
 Therefore the user which is specified as
   `nfs.user` in the `config.yaml` file must have an SSH key-pair
   installed which meets the following conditions: